Mauricio-Leyva/LUNA-Transcript/README.md

 ```
 $ cd LUNA-Transcript
 ```
+The uploads directory is where the uploaded audio files will be saved.
+You can specify the location of this directory by setting the UPLOAD_FOLDER configuration variable in the Flask app.
+In the provided code, the UPLOAD_FOLDER is set to uploads/, but you can modify this to suit your needs.

+The models directory is where the whisper models are stored.
+The load_model function in the code expects to find the models in this directory.
+You'll need to download the appropriate whisper model for your use case and save it in this directory.

+Once you've created these directories, you should be ready to run the code.

 ### Available models and languages
 ***
 This application uses the Whisper library to perform speech-to-text transcription.
 Whisper provides a range of pre-trained models with varying sizes and capabilities, including English-only and multilingual models.
 The following table lists the available models and their corresponding sizes, parameters, and resource requirements: